 The proposed amendments to By-law 2019-154 are intended to address three specific items under the Ontario Heritage Act, which are outlined below.
 In general, the intention of the amendments is to better align the City's Heritage and Planning applications processes by allowing for flexibility within the heritage approval process to better correspond with related Planning Act applications.
-It is anticipated that these changes will assist staff with providing better and more streamlined customer service when addressing Planning applications that involve a property with cultural heritage value.
-Staff feel that the delegated authority by-law is the most appropriate place to address these matters as they align with the intention of the by-law to provide better and more streamlined service delivery with regard to applications made relating to historic properties.
-The proposed amendments still require the applicant to agree to any proposed timeline extensions and the City may not unilaterally extend or suspend the timelines established by the Act.
+It is anticipated that these changes will assist staff with providing better and more streamlined customer service when addressing Planning Act applications that involve a property with cultural heritage value.
+Specifically, the delegation of authority would allow various matters to be negotiated between the City and the applicant without a report having to be presented to both the Municipal Heritage Committee and Council and would significantly shorten the timelines for reaching certain types of agreements.

+Staff feel that the heritage delegated authority by-law is the most appropriate place to address these matters as they align with the intention of the by-law to provide better and more streamlined service delivery with regard to planning applications made relating to historic properties.
+The proposed amendments still require the applicant to agree to any proposed timeline extensions, as required by the Ontario Heritage Act, and the City may not unilaterally extend or suspend the timelines established by the Act.
+Similarly, the execution of heritage easement agreements requires mutual agreement between the City and the applicant.
+As with other heritage matters delegated to staff through By-law 2019-154, Council may retain authority if it sees fit.

 At present, the delegation of authority proposed in the by-law amendments have also been enacted by the City of Toronto through their Municipal Code.
 The City of Toronto adopted these changes in October 2020 in advance of the proclamation of the amendments to the Ontario Heritage Act in July 2021.
-Toronto's heritage planning staff have reported that the ability of staff to agree to the extension of timelines and negotiate and execute heritage easement agreements has been effective with addressing the changes made to the Act and has been appreciated by applicants who have been receptive to both the extension of the timelines and the ability to negotiate those directly with staff, as opposed to having to go to Council to have those extensions granted.
+In conversations with City of Kawartha Lakes staff, Toronto's heritage planning staff have reported that the ability of staff to agree to the extension of timelines and negotiate and execute heritage easement agreements has been effective in addressing the changes made to the Act and has been appreciated by applicants who have been receptive to both the extension of the timelines and the ability to negotiate those directly with staff, as opposed to having to go to Council to have those extensions granted.
+These changes have been of particular importance with regard to complex Planning Act applications.
+This delegation of authority has been effective in increasing service efficiency and the streamlining of planning and heritage services.
+Kawartha Lakes staff are proposing to mirror the policies put in place by the City of Toronto to achieve the same, positive results where the planning and heritage processes interact with one another.